vict-shevchenko/reactive-mobx-form/README.md

 The library is inspired by [Angular Reactive Forms](https://angular.io/guide/reactive-forms) and [Redux Form](http://redux-form.com).
 It has simalar syntax to Redux Form, because of concept that are neutural to React world.
 So if you previously had experience with it, it will be easy for you to start using `reactive-mobx-form`.
 But still one of the goals of this library is to be simple in usage for everyone.

+## Documentation
+[Examples](https://vict-shevchenko.github.io/reactive-mobx-form) can be found here.
+Documentation is under development, but you already can see some code and usage

 ## Important notice
 Library is on its initial development stage, is unstable and may contain bugs.
 Most of all API will change.